ADHD Burnout in Mothers: Signs, Causes and Recovery

 Are there considerations for ADHD medication whilst breastfeeding?

 This is an important and nuanced conversation that needs to happen with your prescribing clinician, ideally one with specific experience in perinatal psychiatry.
-Current clinical guidance suggests that decisions should balance the risks of medication with the risks of managing ADHD unmedicated, during pregnancy and postpartum, which are themselves significant.
+Current clinical guidance suggests that decisions should balance the risks of medication with the risks of managing ADHD unmedicated during pregnancy and postpartum, which are themselves significant.
 I do not prescribe or advise on medication, but I can support you in preparing for that conversation with your clinician.

 What does recovery from ADHD burnout actually look like?

 It rarely looks like a dramatic transformation.
-It looks like the days when you want to throw in the towel and you do not.
+It looks like the days when you want to throw in the towel, and you do not.
 It looks like new skills learned slowly, boundaries placed carefully, and needs finally taken seriously.
 It looks like building a life that fits you, rather than breaking yourself to fit a life that was never designed for you.

 You Are Not Alone in This

-ADHD burnout in new mothers is far more common than most people realise, and it is not a reflection of how much you love your child or how hard you are trying.
+ADHD burnout in mothers is far more common than most people realise, and it is not a reflection of how much you love your child or how hard you are trying.
 It is the predictable outcome of a nervous system that was never resourced for the environment it is trying to survive.

 If you would like to identify which phase of recovery you are currently in, the free self-assessment is the gentlest place to start — no email required to see your result.